 Preference will be given to United States citizens.

 Applications are sought in the Fall, via the online Scholarship Suite tool available through the SLU portal.
-For 2018, each scholarship was in the amount of $4,785.

 James D. Collins Outstanding Senior